TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/racket/index.md/index.md

 Up first, we have this peculiar line that looks kind of like a comment in Python or an import in C. As it turns out, the lang line specifies the language used by the interpreter.
-In fact, I already mentioned that there’s a module which provides syntax for static typing in Racket.
+In fact, I already mentioned that there's a module which provides syntax for static typing in Racket.

 In this case, the language we have chosen is racket/base.
 This only provides us